immichu/marketo-lp-aws/readme.md

 `npm install`

-`npm start` To run dev (allows you to render markup that should be missing from Production)
+`npm start` To run dev (allows you to render markup that should be missing from Production), sets NODE_ENV='development'

-`npm run build` To run production (preview of page will look bad but only becaause some maarkup won't be generated as you will need to manually add this in to marketo's landing page under marketing activities in the WYSIWYG, more on this later.)
+`npm run build` To run production (preview of page will look bad but only becaause some maarkup won't be generated as you will need to manually add this in to marketo's landing page under marketing activities in the WYSIWYG, more on this later.), sets NODE_ENV='production'

 ## Overview of the project